telepresenceio/telepresence/howtos/intercepts.md

 5. Go to the preview URL printed after doing the intercept and see that your local service is processing the request.

     <Alert severity="info">
-    <strong>Didn't work?</strong> It might be because you have services in between your ingress controller and the service
-    you are intercepting that do not propagate the <code>x-telepresence-intercept-id</code> HTTP Header.
+    <strong>Didn't work?</strong> It might be because you have services in between your ingress controller and the service you are intercepting that do not propagate the <code>x-telepresence-intercept-id</code> HTTP Header.
 Read more on <a href="../../concepts/context-prop">context propagation</a>.
     </Alert>

 6. Make a request on the URL you would usually query for that environment.
 The request should not be routed to your laptop.

-   Normal traffic coming into the cluster through the Ingress and not coming from this preview URL will go to deployments in the cluster like normal.
+   Normal traffic coming into the cluster through the Ingress (i.e. not coming from the preview URL) will route to services in the cluster like normal.

 <Alert severity="success">
     <strong>Congratulations!</strong> You can now intercept traffic for your Kubernetes Service without impacting your teammates!
 </Alert>

+You can now:
+- Make changes on the fly and see them reflected when interacting with your Kubernetes environment.
+- Query services only exposed in your cluster's network.
+- Set breakpoints in your IDE to investigate bugs.

+...and all of this <strong>without impacting your teammates!</strong>
 ## <img class="os-logo" src="../../../images/logo.png"/> What's Next?

 <QSCards/>